NativeScript/NativeScript/api-reports/NativeScript.api.md

 // nativescript-core/index.d.ts:114:5 - (ae-forgotten-export) The symbol "getModuleName" needs to be exported by the entry point index.d.ts
 // nativescript-core/index.d.ts:115:5 - (ae-forgotten-export) The symbol "openFile" needs to be exported by the entry point index.d.ts
 // nativescript-core/index.d.ts:116:5 - (ae-forgotten-export) The symbol "openUrl" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:117:5 - (ae-forgotten-export) The symbol "isRealDevice" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:117:5 - (ae-forgotten-export) The symbol "layout" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:118:5 - (ae-forgotten-export) The symbol "layout" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:118:5 - (ae-forgotten-export) The symbol "ad" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:119:5 - (ae-forgotten-export) The symbol "ad" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:119:5 - (ae-forgotten-export) The symbol "ios" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:120:5 - (ae-forgotten-export) The symbol "ios" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:179:26 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:179:26 - (ae-forgotten-export) The symbol "CssProperty" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:179:26 - (ae-forgotten-export) The symbol "CssAnimationProperty" needs to be exported by the entry point index.d.ts